 Second, employers have to accommodate staff “who, because of a disability or a sincerely held religious belief, practice, or observance, do not get vaccinated for Covid-19, unless providing an accommodation would pose an undue hardship on the operation of the employer’s business.”
 Those reasonable accommodations can, according to the EEOC, include allowing unvaccinated employees to work remotely, or to work from the office as long as they wear a mask and get tested regularly.

 Federal law is one thing; state law another.
-A bill recently passed in Texas, for example, bans employers from requiring that customers prove their vaccination status.
+A bill passed in Texas, for example, bans employers from requiring that customers prove their vaccination status.
 If businesses don’t comply, they may become ineligible for grants from the state.

 Which companies require Covid-19 vaccines?